ia-toki/tcframe/docs/tutorials/tutorial_2.rst

         }
     }

-Since this test group does not include subtask 2, W must not be equal for all elements.
+Since this test group is not included in subtask 2, it must not be the case that W are equal for all elements.
 Therefore, the smallest case for this test group is M = 2.

-The third and fourth test group can be created similarly.
+The third and fourth test groups can be created in a similar fashion.
 You can see the complete code containing the test specifications for the next test groups in the following section.

 ----